Frequently Asked Questions

 Will carbon capture reduce the carbon dioxide in the air and kill all the plants or make them difficult to grow?

-No. Most facilities are installed at single point sources, for example at a power or ethanol plant.
+Most facilities are installed at single point sources, for example at a power or ethanol plant.
 These capture carbon dioxide (CO2) rather than allowing it to be emitted into the air and further increase its concentration in the atmosphere.

-There are 860 billion tonnes (or gigatonnes, GT) of CO2 in the atmosphere, at a concentration of around 400 parts per million.
+There are 860 billion tonnes (or gigatonnes, GT) of CO2 in the atmosphere, at a concentration of around 420 parts per million.
 The planned CO2 capture equipment capacity is thousands of times smaller than the CO2 volume in the air.
-This equipment reduces future emissions but will not reduce the air’s CO2 concentration below favorable levels for plant growth.
+This equipment reduces future emissions but will not reduce the current air’s CO2 concentration below favorable levels for plant growth.

 CCUS is expensive.
 Who is making you do it?